LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Steak pies are the main draw at the traditional Queen Street Tavern, a couple of minutes’ walk from East High Street – but decent ales, cosy furnishings and 1am closing at weekends also encourage you to stay for a drink or two.
+Steak pies are the main draw at the traditional Queen Street Tavern, a couple of minutes’ walk from East High Street – but decent ales also encourage a longer linger.
+It’s currently looking for new management.

-Also on East High Street, the Burns Bar is a small, traditional spot for serious drinkers while, further along, the Old Mason’s Arms is marginally more sensible, just as much fun – and lays on occasional live music.
-More food-focused but still a fun place to drink, the Giddy Goose provides a convivial terrace for outdoor relaxation.
-Pub banter and pool predominate at the nearby Thistle Bar.
+Also on East High Street, the Old Mason’s Arms goes big on TV football and karaoke – and lays on occasional live music.
+Entertainment also features at the Thistle Bar, along with pool, TV sport and a courtyard beer garden, nearby at No.199.
+Across at No.67, more food-focused but still a fun place to drink, the Giddy Goose provides a convivial terrace for outdoor relaxation.

 Where to stay